 1. Think about starting a blog or a web-based business.

-Check our blogging resources page for more information.
+Read about one of the ways we make money from blogging and check our blogging resources page for more information.
 Many people have enjoyed incredible success by going this direction.
-I also highly recommend listening to the Smart Passive Income Podcast by Pat Flynn.
+I also highly recommend listening to the Smart Passive Income Podcast by Pat Flynn, along with his other resources.

 2. Ask if you can make your job remote.